What Is Tidal Energy?

 #1.
 They Have an Impact on Marine Life

-Just because tidal energy is renewables doesn’t mean it is completely environmentally friendly.
+Just because tidal energy is renewable doesn’t mean it is completely environmentally friendly.
 The construction of tidal power stations can have a significant impact on the surrounding ecosystems.

-Tidal turbines have the same issues that wind turbines face in the bird, marine life collisions.
+Tidal turbines have the same issues that wind turbines face in bird, and marine life collisions.

 As the turbines spin, fish and other marine life can swim into the blades causing serious injury or death.
 Tidal turbines also produce low-level noise beneath the water’s surface that negatively affects marine mammals, such as seals.
 They also pose threats to marine plants due to changes in silt deposits and changes in estuary composition.